tmaegel/ntodotxt/README.md

 ## Features

 - Manage your todos in [todo.txt](https://github.com/todotxt/todo.txt) format
-- Manage your todos offline if you want
+- Manage your todos locally only if you want
 - Synchronize your todos via webdav with a server of your choice
 - Completely customizable filters
   - Ordering
   - Filter by project, context, priorities and completion
+- Custom path of todo file on device

 ## Planned features